What are Blind Spots?

-When using your mirrors there is an area on each side of your vehicle where you cannot see people or other vehicles.
+When using your side mirrors there is an area on each side of your vehicle where you cannot see people or other vehicles.
 These areas are known as blind spots.

-To see people or cars in your blind spots you need to turn your head and look over your shoulder.
+To see people or cars in your blind spots, you need to turn your head and look over your shoulder.
 With the mirrors adjusted properly, a check over your shoulder should be brief, meaning you should not have to turn your head so far.

 New higher-end car models come with radar or camera systems capable of detecting other vehicles in your blind spots.
 They do not replace the good driving habit of checking over your shoulder.
 At least, not yet.

 Adjusting Your Mirrors

 Some people will also tell you, that properly adjusted mirrors will eliminate blind spots.
 This is generally not true.
 Assuming that you don’t have blind spots and don’t need to check them can be a very dangerous assumption.

 You should, however, adjust your mirrors so they work together and make the blind spots as small as possible.

 Bigger the Car, Bigger the Blind Spots

 Some cars have bigger blind spots than others.
 In general, it is fair to say that the bigger your car, the bigger your blind spots.
 Your size and position also matters.
 Every time you move your seat, your blind spots will also change.
 The farther back your seat, the larger the blind spots.